awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 Each Reserved Instance has an *instance size footprint*, which is determined by the normalization factor of the instance type and the number of instances in the reservation\.
 When you modify a Reserved Instance, the footprint of the target configuration must match that of the original configuration, otherwise the modification request is not processed\.

-The normalization factor is based on instance size within the instance type \(for example, `m1.xlarge` instances within the `m1` instance type\)\.
-This is only meaningful within the same instance type\.
-Instance types cannot be modified from one type to another\.
-In the Amazon EC2 console, this is measured in units\.
-The following table illustrates the normalization factor that applies within an instance type\.
+The normalization factor is based on instance size within the instance family \(for example, `m1.xlarge` instances within the `m1` instance family\)\.
+This is only meaningful within the same instance family\.
+Instance types cannot be modified from one family to another\.
+In the Amazon EC2 console, the normalization factor is measured in units\.
+The following table illustrates the normalization factor that applies within an instance family\.

 | Instance size | Normalization factor |